warestack/cc/Class-5/Lab5.2 Pushing code to GitHub and Docker.md

 > `-d` run process in the background.

 14. Try to access your service in the browser; you just created your first containerised app!
+15. Make sure you follow the second part of the video to containarise the **lab5-auth-minifilm** microservice.
+Please follow the steps on the video, and you might need to reuse the same steps of this tutorial (8-13) to create and run the service.

+> In this example, I used Postman to interact with the service, as we did in week 4.

+14.  :checkered_flag: Well done!
+You completed lab 5.2!
-15. Now rerun the same process using the MiniPost application.
+15. Now follow the same process to containerise the MiniPost application.